Gitphin/capy-ai/README.md

 3. ~~Color/BG changing?~~

+4. Store chat history per user instead

-4. Be able to change the capybara's mood (click on icon)
+5. Be able to change the capybara's mood (click on icon)

-5. Set up a backend to restore previous chats

-5. (Pt.2) Add a chat-log template